OffTheClockStudios/File-Content-Searcher/README.md

 Big thanks to the following contributors and community members:

 - [ConsistentHornet4](https://www.reddit.com/user/ConsistentHornet4) — provided testing feedback, batch scripting insights, and support for the v0.1.2 stabilization.
 - [BrainWaveCC](https://github.com/BrainWaveCC) — authored a fork that fixed parsing issues with paths containing parentheses.
-Inspired the current working structure.
+Created the current working structure.
 - [@amakvana](https://github.com/amakvana) — suggested using `CHOICE` for improved search type selection and input validation.

 Your help made this tool more stable, user-friendly, and robust.
 As well as help me learn my mistakes with batch coding.